 An individualised pre-pointe assessment is highly recommended in order to decrease the risk of injuries.
 Here at Wisdom Physiotherapy, we assess the following in order to identify any biomechanical restrictions:

 - flexibility and strength of foot and ankle

-By the end of the pre-pointe assessment, dancers will have a good understanding of what needs to be worked on in order to progress onto pointe shoes.
-Depending on the findings you might be guided to follow an individualised Clinical Pilates program for dancers, a specific home exercise program or a combination of both.
+By the end of the assessment, dancers will have a good understanding of what needs to be improved in order to progress onto pointe shoes.
+Depending on the findings, you might be guided to follow an individualised Clinical Movement Therapy program for dancers.
+In addition, a specific home-exercise program will help to build and maintain strength.

 To make an appointment with Rebecca Deluca for a pre-pointe assessment, click here or call us on (08) 6389 2947.